quietmeteor/Writeups/Kiba/Kiba.md

 ![nmap](nmap.png)

-Nmap shows us multiple ports but the vulnerable one is 5601, let's check it.
+Nmap shows us multiple ports but the one that we need is 5601, let's check it.
 Right now we need to find the kibana version, after exploring the website a bit we can see the version in "management" tab.

 ![version](version.png)